Dr Jamin Greenbaum and the team are working at the front line of climate change on the coldest continent on Earth.

 Together with a crew from Canadian Helicopters, the team used the unconventional method of deploying specialist sensors from the air into small gaps in the ice.

-“Our mission’s target areas are close to the grounding line, where fractures allow us to access the ocean if we can break through thin layers of sea ice,” Dr Greenbaum says.
+“Our mission’s target areas are close to the grounding line, where fractures allow us to access the ocean if we can break through thin layers of sea ice,” said Dr Greenbaum.

 “These spots are too far for autonomous vehicles to reach from the open ocean and where drilling camps are too risky.
 Using aircraft enables us to collect critical gravity and magnetic field data to help more accurately infer seafloor depth in these otherwise inaccessible areas.”